Not Accepting Guests

 When I'm not working, I read pithy enthnographies about exploitative American companies ruining Latin America.
 Or I watch Adventure Time or Archer, or start cooking.
 There are some good bars in Mexico City and my boyfriend and I frequent them.

 Friends are the best thing in the world.
 Traveling is good for you.
-Making friends and travelling at the same time is my favorite way to spend my free time.
+Making friends and traveling at the same time is my favorite way to spend my free time.
 Share what you have, and take every opportunity.

 Also, something I learned from boy scouts: Leave the earth better than you found it.